Tecton vs Wherobots

 - Scalability for Complex Workloads — Handles large datasets with complex features

-- Supports batch and real-time data pipelines
+- Unified batch and real-time feature pipelines

-- User-friendly interface for ML teams
+- Scalable for enterprise-grade ML operations

 - Tailored for spatial and genomics data workflows